Author Page

 Beryl combines romance, religion, intrigue, cultural clashes and the adventure of hedgerow battles with the German army in this historical tale of a platoon of men who have trained for over a year in England and must engage with the well-trained German army in the bocage of Normandy, France.
 The personalities of the men are exhibited by their behavior in battles as they protect their fellow squad members during the harrowing experience of war.
 The reader will feel the intensity of each patrol and battle as the 29th Division moves south from the beaches of Normandy to drive the German army from France.

-(First titled 'Pagenkopf')
+(First titled 'Pagenkopf'The Royal Connection)

-Phoenix, Arizona….11/05/2011……..The Arizona Author’s Association Awards Banquet was held on November 5, 2011 and I won second place in the Unpublished Novel category for ‘Pagenkopf."
-'The Royal Connection.’
+Phoenix, Arizona….11/05/2011……..The Arizona Author’s Association Awards Banquet was held on November 5, 2011 and I won second place in the Unpublished Novel category for ‘The Prince and Pomeranian; The Royal Connection.’

 Pagenkopf

 The story begins at the Versailles Palace outside of Paris and the European leaders are assembled for a ceremony.
 Inside the palace apartment of the French monarchy is an old King, his two sons and his trusted advisor: the year is 1871.
 The King is not the French King.
 The King is Wilhelm I, King of Prussia.
 King Wilhelm is reminiscing on the many times he has had to travel to Paris to finish a war started by the French.
 The story then takes the reader back in time to 1815 and the fields of Belgium.
-Wilhelm is an 18 year old cavalry captain under the command of Field Marshall Blücher, the appointed leader of the Prussian army.
+Wilhelm is an 18 year old cavalry captain under the command of Field Marshall Blucher, the appointed leader of the Prussian army.

 We are then introduced to Peter Pagenkopf and his son Martin.
 Peter is in the Pomeranian cavalry unit and Martin is the vassal to Prince Wilhelm.
 The story develops through the battles in Belgium against Napoleon Bonaparte and we learn more and more about the personalities and characters of Wilhelm, Peter and Martin.
 After the war, we follow Wilhelm and the history of the Hohenzollern monarchy and parallel it with the Pagenkopf family as they build their farm estate and become more involved in the intrigues of Prussian diplomacy and politics.
-There is a romance in the story, revealing a special connection between the Hohenzollern and Pagenkopf families.
+There is a hint of romance in the story, revealing a special connection between the Hohenzollern and Pagenkopf families.

 Kaiser Wilhelm Royal Connection